 What can we expect from the next update to the iMac Pro?
 Read on to find out.

 iMac Pro 2 Release date

 In a note to investors at the beginning of March 2020, analyst Ming-Chi Kuo said in an investor note that he expects Apple to release an updated version of the iMac Pro in Q4 2020.

-Impatient iMac Pro fans may wonder why they will have to wait so long.
+Impatient iMac Pro fans may wonder why they have had to wait so long.
 One reason may be due to the fact that, as Kuo indicated, Apple is planning to use a new technology for the display.
 The iMac Pro and various other new products are expected to feature a mini-LED backlit display, according to Kuo.
 More on those plans below.

 Another reason for the delay could be the wait times for Intel's next generation of Xeon W processors.
 However, those chips are available: Intel rolled out a number of new Cascade Lake Xeon W processors in 2019.
 We have more on Intel's Cascade Lake W chips below.
 Perhaps Apple is holding out for the Ice Lake W chips instead.